 Is this an official Range-v3 manual?

 This book employs the range-v3 library to present practical examples, as such, it's not a substitute for an official documentation.
-Notwithstanding that, the book contains a Quick reference guide that covers common uses of 70 views currently implemented in the range-v3 library (except for views::common and views::ref).
-Changes do appear on a regular basis, hence you are advised to consult the github account of the range-v3, the website of Eric Niebler or Stackoverflow range-v3 topics.
+Notwithstanding that, the book contains a Quick reference guide that covers common uses of 70 views currently implemented in the range-v3 library.
+Changes do appear on a regular basis, hence we recommend to consult the github account of range-v3, the website of Eric Niebler or Stackoverflow range-v3 topics.

 Can I benefit from this book if I don't know C++?

 Yes.
 The high-level notions presented in this book can be applied to other programming languages.
 The book has been read through and understood well by a non C++ developer.
 A word of caution, though.
-If you plan to proceed with C++, inform yourself about undefined behavior.
+If you plan to proceed with C++, beware of the notion of undefined behavior.
 The book shows, that it's not difficult to run into dangling references if the idea behind views isn't well understood.

 Will I learn about monads in this book?

-No. C++ doesn't provide much support for monads at this point.
+Not at this point.
+C++ doesn't currently provide much support for monads.
 As far as side effects are concerned, we currently use std::optional to handle absence of a meaningful value, e.g. an unsuccessful search or a failed conversion.

 Are the examples presented in this book optimised for speed?